rabuu/sheetstorm/src/theorem.typ

   reference-prefer-name: false,
   /// Whether the contents of the theorem is emphasized. -> bool
   emphasized: true,
+  /// Wether the environment is a proof or not. -> bool
+  isproof: false,
+  /// The symbol that marks the end of the proof. -> content
+  qed: $square$,
   /// The `fill` value of the theorem box. -> none | color | gradient | tiling
   fill: none,
   /// The `stroke` value of the theorem box. -> stroke